Skip to main content

 What is the Occupiers’ Liability Act?

-For purposes of the Occupiers’ Liability Act, “premises” can include just about any land and what’s on it.
-Private residences and commercial buildings certainly count.
-So too do portable shelters, stationary trains, vehicles, and aircraft.
-Ships and vessels, even the water on which they travel, can be considered premises as well when negligence leads to injury or death.
+For purposes of the OLA, “premises” can include just about any land and the structures on it.
+This includes private residences, commercial buildings, and public spaces.
+Premises can also be mobile and include portable shelters, stationary trains, vehicles, and aircraft.
+Ships and vessels, and even the water on which they travel, can also be considered premises when negligence leads to injury or death.

 There are many different ways a property owner or manager can be negligent.
 This includes obvious issues such as poor maintenance, obstructed walkways, and slippery conditions.
-Other issues include:
+Other examples include:

 • Inadequate lighting